Champagne Chassenay d'Arce - Pinot Blanc Extra-Brut 2014

 Nose

-Frank, expressive, and delicate, aromas of white and yellow fruits, citrus, mineral notes that are almost salty, floral, and toasted.
+Crisp, expressive, and delicate, with aromas of white and yellow fruits, citrus, and mineral notes that are almost salty, as well as floral and toasty notes

 Serve